adorsys/keycloak-config-cli/README.md

 Further development requirements
 - Java Development Kit (JDK)
 - Docker Desktop or an alternative replacement (e.g Rancher Desktop)

+Before running `mvn verify`, you have to set the JAVA_HOME environment variable to prevent some test failures.

 ```shell
 ./mvnw verify